-Revise transportation subsidies and replace general fuel subsidies with better targeted mechanisms.
-Adjust road safety inspections to account for increased likelihood of softening vehicular safety due to economic pressures on car owners.
+Adjust road safety inspections.
 Empower the national police force and municipal police departments to strictly enforce Law 243 (2012) on traffic regulation by installing speed cameras at major intersections and on highways.
 Amend the law to penalize littering and automate the public safety monitoring and enforcement mechanism for the prosecution of traffic violations.